Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 6. Wait 1–2 weeks before watering

-⚠️ Important: If more than 50% of the roots are rotted, your plant’s chances of survival are lower—but it’s still worth trying.
+⚠️ Important: if more than 50% of the roots are rotted, your plant’s chances are lower — but it’s still worth trying.
 Snake plants are tough.

 Cause #7: Temperature Stress